Display Port Values for Debugging

-To simplify debugging, you can turn on and off port value labels during simulation.
-Besides providing useful information for debugging, port value displays can help you monitor a signal value during simulation.
-However, these labels are not saved with a model.
+To simplify debugging, you can enable and disable port value labels during simulation.
+Besides providing useful information for debugging, port value labels can help you monitor a signal value during simulation.
+However, port value labels are not saved with a model.

 For nonnumeric data display, Simulink uses these values: